oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

-ASE is a python package providing an open source Atomic Simulation Environment in the Python scripting language.

-From version 3.20.1 we also include the ase-ext package, it contains optional reimplementations in C of functions in ASE.
+ASE is a python package providing an open source Atomic Simulation Environment in the Python scripting language.From version 3.20.1 we also include the ase-ext package, it contains optional reimplementationsin C of functions in ASE.
 ASE uses it automatically when installed.

-**URL**
+**More Information**

 https://wiki.fysik.dtu.dk/ase

 **Available Versions**::

+    3.22.0-foss-2021a
     3.20.1-foss-2020b
-    3.22.0-foss-2021a

 ATK